pdivya-mca/BLOG-Question-Answer-using-Transformer/README.md

 I have submitted Question and Answer Transformer log in GUVI, IIT- Madras.
 Please check with the following link.

 Blog Published Link  - https://forum.guvi.in/posts/6974/question-and-answer-using-pre-trained-transformers

+From the above file you can find pdf of Question and Answer using Transformer Blog